After one of the intermittent fasting health benefits was awarded the Nobel Prize in Medicine, fasting has taken the world by storm.

-Since health is a gigantic business, strongly influenced by the pharmaceutical industry, we quickly reach for a pill when suspect tiny ailments.
+Since health is a gigantic business strongly influenced by the pharmaceutical industry, we quickly reach for a pill when we suspect tiny ailments.

 Intermittent fasting, on the other hand, can help to reduce medication.
-Moreover, in contrast to drugs, intermittent fasting helps to fight root causes instead of symptoms.
+Moreover, unlike drugs, intermittent fasting helps fight root causes instead of symptoms.

 In contrast to diabetes drugs such as Metformin, intermittent fasting can also reduce the need for cholesterol- and blood pressure-lowering medication (Aly 201410).